 Second, patients with complex contraceptive needs sometimes use methods of birth control they aren’t happy with because they think they have no other options given their medical conditions, which may not be the case.
 There’s no one type of contraception that works for every person because we are diverse and there are so many options out there.
 We really want to work with our patients to identify their priorities and find a method that satisfies them.

-How can a patient make an appointment to discuss complex contraception at the UT Health Austin Women’s Health Institute?
+How can a patient make an appointment to discuss complex contraception at the UT Health Austin ?

 The most common way patients make an appointment is through doctor referrals.
 For example, if a patient received bariatric surgery and it is recommended that they don’t become pregnant for two years, their doctor would refer that patient to me to meet those complex needs.
 I also accept self-referrals.
 If a patient has one of the conditions previously listed or has repeatedly been told certain options are off-limits, they can make an appointment to see me herself.

 Dr. Thaxton and Dr. Tristan are currently seeing patients for complex contraception consultations and services.
-If you or a loved one has complex contraception needs, visit UTHealthAustin.org or call 1-833-UT-CARES to schedule an appointment.
+If you or a loved one has complex contraception needs, call 1-833-UT-CARES (1-833-882-2737) or visit here.